IWAE-TIME/alpsim.github.io/content/tutorials/python/mcs/mc01a.md

     mpirun -np 8 spinmc --mpi  --Tmin 10 --write-xml parm1a.in.xml

 (In the following examples we will refer to the single processor commands only.)
-By setting the argument --Tmin 10 the scheduler initially checks every 10 seconds if the simulation is finished (the time is then dynamically adapted by the scheduler).
+By setting the argument `--Tmin 10`, we tell the scheduler to check if the simulation is finished every 10 seconds initially.
+(The time is then dynamically adapted by the scheduler according to the needs of the simulation.)

-You can restart a simulation which has been halted (e.g. due to pressing Ctrl-C or reaching the CPU time limit) by starting the simulation with the XML output file, e.g.
+The progress of a simulation is saved in the XML output file as the simulation is run.
+If a simulation is halted, such as due to pressing Ctrl-C or reaching the CPU time limit, it may be continued by starting the simulation with the XML output file instead of the input job file.
+Since our input job file was named `parm1a.in.xml`, the output file will be named `parm1a.out.xml` and we may restart the simulation by running

     spinmc --Tmin 10 --write-xml parm1a.out.xml

-The option "--write-xml" tells the simulation to store the results of each simulation also in an XML output file (parm1a.task\[1-5\].out.xml) which you can open from the job description file parm1a.out.xml using your XML browser or alternatively by converting the output to a text file using one of the following commands:
+The option "--write-xml" tells the simulation to store the results of each simulation also in an XML output file (`parm1a.task\[1-5\].out.xml`) which you can open from the job description file parm1a.out.xml using your XML browser or alternatively by converting the output to a text file using one of the following commands:

     firefox ./parm1a.out.xml
     convert2text parm1a.out.xml

-The results of a single task stored for example in parm1a.task1.out.xml can be displayed by using either of the following commands:
+The results of a single task stored, for example, in `parm1a.task1.out.xml`, can be displayed by using either of the following commands:

 - Linux: `firefox ./parm1a.task1.out.xml`
 - MacOS: `open -a safari parm1a.task1.out.xml`
 - Windows: `"C:\Program Files\Internet Explorer\iexplore.exe" parm1a.task1.out.xml`
 - Text output on Linux or MacOS: `convert2text parm1a.task1.out.xml`

-Note though that writing XML files can be very slow if you perform many measurements and it is then better to work just with the binary results in the HDF5 files.
+Note that writing XML files can be very slow if you perform many measurements, and it is then better to work with the binary results in the HDF5 files.

-To obtain more detailed information on the simulation runs (e.g. to check the convergence of errors) you can convert the run files of the tasks (parm1a.task\[1-6\].out.run1) into XML files by typing
+To obtain more detailed information on the simulation runs, such as to check the convergence of errors, we can convert the run files of the tasks (`parm1a.task\[1-6\].out.run1`) into XML files by typing

     convert2xml parm1a.task*.out.run1

-which will generate the XML output files parm1a.task\[1-6\].out.run1.xml which you can open using your XML browser or alternatively convert to text using either of the commands you used to view the other XML files before.
+which will generate the XML output files `parm1a.task\[1-6\].out.run1.xml` which we may open or convert to text just like the output XML files.

-Look at all six tasks and observe that for large lattices the errors no longer converge by studying the binning analysis in the files parm1a.task\[1-6\].out.run1.xml .
-To create plots we recommend to use the Python tools described below.
+Look at all six tasks and, by studying the binning analysis in the files `parm1a.task\[1-6\].out.run1.xml`, observe that for large lattices the errors no longer converge.
+To create plots, we recommend using the Python tools described below.

 ## Setting up and running the simulation in Python

+The `pyalps` package is a wrapper for ALPS: All it does is call the commands described in the previous section as if they were run in a terminal.
+It is superior for plotting because the output of the simulation can be read directly into a Python data structure and accessed by `matplotlib`, and it also comes with a wrapper `pyalps.plot` for certain matplotlib functions to neatly plot data generated by `pyalps`.

-To set up and run the simulation in Python we use the script `tutorial1a.py`.
-The first parts of this script imports the required modules and then prepares the input files as a list of Python dictionaries:
+To set up and run the simulation in Python, we create a script named `tutorial1a.py`.
+The first part of this script must import the required modules and prepare the input job and task files.
+Instead of writing a parameter file and using `convert2xml`, we store a list containing each task's parameters as a dictionary, like so:

     import pyalps
     import matplotlib.pyplot as plt